-Using payment terms that give you some leverage but also fair on the supplier helps both parties.
-It gives you piece of mind and structured payment combined with QC checks can avoid re-production costs or order cancellation for the manufacturer.
+Using payment terms that give you some leverage, but also fair on the supplier helps both parties.
+It gives you peace of mind.
+Structured payment combined with QC checks can avoid re-production costs, or order cancellation for the manufacturer.

 5. Buying Good Chinese Brewing Equipment – Negotiations

 When it comes to working with Chinese manufacturers; yes, price is a big pull, but it should not be the only point considered.
 It’s good to find the right balance between helping and arm-twisting to get the best price.